 The following are contributing factors that have been identified based on the fair housing issues presented in the County AI and the analysis in this document that affect fair housing choice in Lake Forest, specifically.
-Table 76 lists the fair housing issues and contributing factors that exist in the City of Lake Forest and outlines the meaningful actions to be taken.
+Table 77 lists the fair housing issues and contributing factors that exist in the City of Lake Forest and outlines the meaningful actions to be taken.
 The meaningful actions listed in the table relate to the actions identified in the Housing Plan.

-TABLE 76: FAIR HOUSING ISSUES AND CONTRIBUTING FACTORS
+TABLE 77: FAIR HOUSING ISSUES AND CONTRIBUTING FACTORS

-Fair Housing Issue Contributing Factors Priority Meaningful Action Outreach Lack of resources for fair housing agencies Medium Program 11 and organizations Program 16 Program 21 • Program 22 Fair Housing Lack of local private fair housing outreach High Program 11 Enforcement and and enforcement • Program 16 Outreach Capacity Lack of resources for fair housing agencies Program 21 and organizations Program 22 Segregation and Community opposition Medium Program 1 Integration Displacement of residents due to economic • Program 2 pressures • Program 3 Lack of local or regional cooperation Program 4 Land use and zoning laws • Program 5 Location and type of affordable housing Program 11 Private discrimination • Program 13 Lack of public investment in specific • Program 15 neighborhoods, including services or Program 21 amenities Program 22 • Program 23 Disparities in Access to Community opposition High Program 1 Opportunity Displacement of residents due to economic Program 2 pressures Program 3 Impediments to mobility Program 4 Lack of opportunity due to high housing Program 5 costs Program 13 Lack of local or regional cooperation Program 14 Land use and zoning laws Program 15 Quality of affordable housing information • Program 20 programs Program 21 Lack of public investment in specific Program 22 neighborhoods, including services or • Program 23 amenities Disparities in Access to Access to transportation for persons with Medium Program 1 Opportunity for Persons disabilities Program 2 with Disabilities Lack of affordable in-home or community- Program 3 based supportive services Program 4Program 5Program 10Program 11Program 12 Disproportionate Housing Needs, Including Displacement Risks Availability of affordable units in a range of sizes Displacement of residents due to economic pressures Lack of access to opportunity due to high housing costs Land use and zoning laws Lack of public investment in specific neighborhoods, including services or amenities High Program 1 Program 2 Program 3 Program 4 Program 5 Program 13 Program 14 Program 15 Program 20 Program 21 Program 22 Program 23
+Lack of opportunity Fair Housing Issue Contributing Factors Priority Meaningful Action Outreach Lack of resources for fair housing agencies and organizations Lack of local private fair housing outreach and Outreach Capacity Segregation and Integration Community opposition Lack of local or regional cooperation Lack of local or regional cooperation Lack of public investment in specific neighborhoods, including services or amenities Medium Program 11 Program 12 Program 16 Program 11 Program 22 Program 3 Program 3 Program 4 Program 11 Program 15 Program 15 Program 22 Program 22 Program 23 to Opportunity costs Land use and zoning laws Lack of public investment in specific neighborhoods, including services or amenities Community opposition High Program 2 Program 3 Program 4 Program 5 Program 13 Program 14 Program 15 Program 20 Program 21 Program 22 Enforcement and Outreach Capacity and enforcement Lack of resources for fair housing agencies and organizations Segregation and Integration Displacement of residents due to economic pressures Lack of local or regional cooperation Land use and zoning laws Location and type of affordable housing Program 1 Program 2 Program 2 Program 2 Program 3 Program 4 Program 4 Program 5 Program 11 Private discrimination Lack of public investment in specific neighborhoods, including services or amenities Program 22 Program 12 Program 13 Program 15 Program 22 Program 22 Program 23 Outreach Medium Program 11 Program 16 Program 21 Community opposition Medium Program 1 Enforcement and and enforcement Lack of resources for fair housing High Program 16Program 21 Lack of public • Access to transportation for persons with Medium • Program 1 Displacement of residents due to economic pressures Lack of local or regional cooperation Land use and zoning laws Location and type of affordable housing Private discrimination Lack of public investment in specific neighborhoods, including services or Medium Program 1 Program 2 Program 3 Program 4 Program 5 Program 11 Program 13 Program 15 Program 21 Program 22 Lack of public Access to transportation for persons with Medium Program 1 investment in specific neighborhoods, including services of amenitiesDisparities in Access to Opportunity for Persons with Disabilities disabilities Lack of affordable in-home or community-based supportive services Program 2 Program 3 Program 4 Program 5 Program 10 Program 11 Program 12 Disproportionate Housing Needs, Including Displacement Risks Availability of affordable units in a range of sizes Displacement of residents due to economic pressures Lack of access to opportunity due to high housing costs Land use and zoning laws Lack of public investment in specific neighborhoods, including services or amenities High Program 1 Program 2 Program 3 Program 4 Program 5 Program 13 Program 14 Program 15 Program 20 Program 21 Program 22 Program 23